Meghan Markle Finally Meets Kate Middleton, Could An Engagement To Prince Harry Be Next?

 Harry isn’t the only member of a royal family to spend time at the Norwegian destination.
 The Crown Prince of Norway, Haakon, just spent a few days at the resort along with some Dutch royalty.

 Harry and Markle did not, however, spend Christmas together.
-Instead, the actress visited with family in Toronto, Canada over the holidays while Harry spent Christmas with Queen Elizabeth and the royal family in Sandringham.
+Instead, the actress visited with family in Toronto, Canada, over the holidays while Harry spent Christmas with Queen Elizabeth and the royal family in Sandringham.
 The two announced their shocking romance in October.
-They made their first public appearance together in London on December 14 when they watched the play, The Curious Incident of the Dog in the Night-Time.
+They made their first public appearance together in London on December 14 when they watched the play The Curious Incident of the Dog in the Night-Time.

-According to NY Daily News, Harry defended Meghan Markle against a slew of racial and sexist remarks in November.
+According to the New York Daily News, Harry defended Meghan Markle against a slew of racial and sexist remarks in November.
 In a special statement released by the palace, Harry bashed fans for their unrelenting comments towards Markle on social media.

 “The past week has seen a line crossed.
 His girlfriend, Meghan Markle, has been subject to a wave of abuse and harassment,” the statement explained.
 “Some of this has been very public — the smear on the front page of a national newspaper; the racial undertones of comment pieces; and the outright sexism and racism of social media trolls and web article comments.”